Archive

 While walking through Brooklyn’s Williamsburg, I came across this poem written on a window that had been cemented over.
 Even though it is not English (it’s Italian), it evokes a dark mood, with its sloping black S words on a cement wall.
 The alliteration creates a snaky hissing sound, and the words seem to reveal dreams with the weight of a serpent, writing, eschewing vanity (smiling monkeys “spit on mirrors”), vulgarity and its slippery steps, slinking and sinking into the night’s moon…and silence.
 Is this a dream of awakening — an uncoiling spiral of kundalini energy?
 A anxious, sexual dream filled with innuendo?
 What significance does this hold for the writer?
 What compelled him to write his dream on the wall?

-I also read author and blogger, Dr. Jean Raffa’s post on the significance of dreams.
+I also read a friend’s blog post, author Dr. Jean Raffa’s post on the significance of dreams.
 It’s a exploration in brilliant decoding, explaining the meaning and symbols a particular dream revealed to her.
 These are the things that propel us towards spirit, their unfolding and synchronicity plug us in to a deeper awareness.
 But, they require an intimate relationship between our consciousness and our attention.
 In today’s world, we wade through information overload and a pull towards material possessions.
 Information is not knowledge.
 Objects are not symbols.
 They distracts us from tapping into discovery of the self.
 In the truth of that discovery, even when it’s painful, we have a better sense of the world and our relationship to it.

 Both the wall poetry and Dr. Raffa’s blog reminded me of Paul Simon’s tune, Sound of Silence, with its recounting of a dark and moody dream.
 The image and symbolism remain with him when he wakes up.
 The song, written by Simon when he was only 21, is a cautionary tale of how our distraction, apathy and materialism point us in the wrong direction.
 Lack of awareness is isolating, and ultimately leads to a breakdown in communication.
 That kind of silence is never golden and a neon sign can never supplant our divine spark.